Introduction

 Examples:

-In Lagos, Nigeria, unplanned development has caused frequent flooding and contaminated water supplies, affecting millions of people.
+- In Lagos, Nigeria, unplanned construction contributes to frequent flooding and water contamination, affecting millions of residents.

 Solutions:

-- Expand public transport and bike lanes to reduce car use.
+- Expand public transportation, bike lanes, and pedestrian networks to reduce car dependency.

 Agriculture & Deforestation